At least one dead, six injured in Dallas after crane crushes parking garage, apartment building

 Dramatic images from the scene appeared to show cars teetering on the edge of collapsed floors in the garage.

-Other vehicles appeared buried beneath rubble and cars that had toppled onto them.
+Other vehicles appeared buried beneath the rubble and cars that had toppled onto them.

-A resident at the apartment building, 34-year-old Ryan Lowe, said the collapse sounded like a "large bang."
+A resident at the apartment building, Ryan Lowe, 34, said the collapse sounded like a "large bang."

 "Most insane thing I've ever experienced," he wrote on Twitter.
 "Massive crane blew over into my complex.
 Missed my unit by 2 doors."